<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=54935&amp;fmt=gif">

 So.
 How much DOES a vRad radiologist make?

 How much do you want to read?
 What shifts would you like to work?
+Part-time or full-time?
+Do you like jumping in on extra shifts (for extra pay)?
 No two of our rads are the same because each one practices the way he or she wants to practice.

 A prime benefit of working in a model like ours is that you take control of your earnings in step with how you want to live your life.

-And so, I ask: Are you good with the level of control you have over how much you can make and how hard you have to work to make it?
+And so, I ask: Are you satisfied with the level of control you have over how much you make and how hard you have to work to make it?

 If your answer is no, why not reach out to vRad?
 Let one of our experienced radiologist recruiters help you explore what working at vRad would look like for you.